 - 1. All students should be able to dress comfortably for school and engage in the educational environment without fear of or actual unnecessary discipline or body shaming. - 2.
-All students and staff should understand that they are responsible for managing their own personal "distractions" without regulating individual students' clothing/self-expression. - 3.
-Student dress code enforcement should not result in unnecessary barriers to school attendance. - 4.
-School staff should be trained and able to use body-positive language to explain the dress expectations and to address violations. - 5.
-Teachers should focus on teaching without the burden of dress code enforcement.
+All students should be able to wear hairstyles to their liking, provided that faces remain visible. - 3.
+All students and staff should understand that they are responsible for managing their own personal "distractions" without regulating individual students' clothing/self-expression. - 4.
+Student dress code implementation should not result in unnecessary barriers to school attendance. - 5.
+School staff should be trained annually and be able to use body-positive language to explain the dress expectations and to address violations. - 6.
+Teachers should focus on teaching without the burden of dress code implementation.